-This paper extends the work reported in our 2012 IEEE Aerospace conference paper [1], which reported on using Model Based Systems Engineering (MBSE) and the Systems Modeling Language (SysML) to model a standard CubeSat, and applied that model to an actual CubeSat, the Radio Aurora Explorer (RAX) mission [2], [3].
+This paper extends the work reported in our 2012 IEEE Aerospace conference paper [?].
+The paper reported on using Model Based Systems Engineering (MBSE) and the Systems Modeling Language (SysML) to model a standard CubeSat, and applied that model to an actual CubeSat, the Radio Aurora Explorer (RAX) mission [?].

-A CubeSat is a type of miniaturized spacecraft with a standard form factor based on standardized cubes with a size of 10^3 cm3 and weighing less than one kilogram.
+A CubeSat is a type of miniaturized satellite with a standard form factor based on cubes with dimensions 10^3 centimeters and weighing less than one kilogram.
 CubeSats typically consist of one to three cubes.

-RAX is the first CubeSat funded by the National Science Foundation (NSF) [4].
-It is a space weather mission designed to study plasma field-aligned irregularities in the ionosphere.
-It has enabled undergraduate students, graduate researchers, engineers, and scientists to be involved in the design, building, and operations of two spacecraft (RAX-1 and RAX-2).
+RAX is the first CubeSat funded by the National Science Foundation (NSF) [?].
+It has is a space weather mission designed to study plasma field-aligned irregularities in the ionosphere.
+It has enabled undergraduate students, graduate researchers, engineers, and scientists to be involved in the design, building, and operations of a satellite.